-Internally, the core can be configured to implement up to eight independent physical DMA engines.
+Internally, the core can be configured to implement up to eight independent physical DMA engines (up to four H2C and 4C2H).
 These DMA engines can be mapped to individual AXI4-Stream interfaces or a shared AXI4 memory mapped (MM) interface to the user application.
 On the AXI4 MM interface, the DMA Subsystem for PCIe generates requests and expected completions.
 The AXI4-Stream interface is data-only.
 On the PCIe side, the DMA has internal arbitration and bridge logic to generate read and write transaction level packets (TLPs) to the PCIe over the Integrated Block for the PCIe core Requester Request (RQ) bus, and to accept completions from PCIe over the Integrated Block for the PCIe Request Completion (RC) bus.
-For details about the RQ and RC, see the 7 Series FPGAs Integrated Block for PCI Express Product Guide (PG054)[Ref 4], Virtex-7 FPGA Integrated Block for PCI Express Product Guide (PG023) [Ref 5], UltraScale Architecture Gen3 Integrated Block for PCI Express Product Guide (PG156) [Ref 6], or UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG213) [Ref 7].
+For details about the RQ and RC, see the 7 Series FPGAs Integrated Block for PCI Express Product Guide (PG054)[Ref 5], Virtex-7 FPGA Integrated Block for PCI Express Product Guide (PG023) [Ref 6], UltraScale Architecture Gen3 Integrated Block for PCI Express Product Guide (PG156) [Ref 7], or UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG213) [Ref 8].